 Lord Malmesbury then writes a note to be presented by Mr. Scarlett to the Tuscan Government, in which he does not scruple to say-"The father of Mr. Mather (who is a minor) is himself inclined to consider that the injury done to his son may be atoned for by a pecuniary payment on the part of the Tuscan Government;" and that he [Mr. Mather] "would be satisfied if a sum of 5000l. was paid to his son."
-But this representation of Mr. Mather's representation of Mr. Ma tation of Mr. Mather's views is followed up by an obliging suggestion: "Her Majesty's Government, however, consider that sum greater than they ought to demand of the Tuscan Government to pay."
+But this representation of Mr. Mather's views is followed up by an obliging suggestion: "Her Majesty's Government, however, consider that sum greater than they ought to demand of the Tuscan Government to pay."
 In a subsequent despatch, urging "reparation" from the Tuscan Government, Lord Malmesbury takes pleasure in repeating his opinion that Mr. Mather's claim is "exorbitant."